naveenydv06/git-github-handson/README.md

 Hi there!
 I am Naveen Yadav..
 i have created this repository just to practice Git & Github.</br> In this repo i have pushed index.html file which is basically a basic Portfolio website i have created using Chatgpt..
-I pushed index.html file from my Ubuntu local server to this Github repository using git command..
+I pushed index.html file from my Ubuntu localhost to this Github repository using git command..

 Below are the commands, I have used while doing this hands-on :